Troubled Waters

 Whether one labels Israel’s response “hard”, “harsh,” or “brutal” is not the question.
 Hard, harsh, and brutal can fall well within the acceptable context of the laws of war.

-The real questions are whether war crimes have been perpetrated.
-World authorities appropriately should evaluate what lands fair and foul.
-Later, individual soldiers, units, and leaders, where appropriate, should be held accountable.
+The real question is whether Israel has perpetrated war crimes.
+World authorities should test what lands fair and foul.
+Later, individual soldiers, units, and leaders, where appropriate, should give an account.

-Nevertheless, while there can be no excuse for violations of the law of war, one should not forget the horror which initially precipitated the resulting conflagration.
+Even so, two things can be true.
+There can be no excuse for violations of the law of war.
+One should also not forget the horror which precipitated the resulting conflagration.

 From it, dominoes have since fallen, ones that have shaken much of the world.